Atul-666/i3-de-assignment/README.md

 ## Problem 3

-A short Loom video (≤2 mins) explaining what was built — addressed to a non-technical audience, no jargon — is included in the submission email.
+A short Loom video explaining what was built  is included in the submission email.